-In April 2013 the European Commission adopted an EU strategy on adaptation to climate change which has been welcomed by the EU Member States.
+In 2013, the European Commission adopted an EU strategy on adaptation to climate change, welcomed by the EU Member States.
 The strategy aims to make Europe more climate-resilient.
-By taking a coherent approach and providing for improved coordination, it will enhance the preparedness and capacity of all governance levels to respond to the impacts of climate change.
+By taking a coherent approach and providing for improved coordination, it aims to enhance the preparedness and capacity of all governance levels to respond to the impacts of climate change.

 The EU Adaptation Strategy focuses on three key objectives: